Bibs24/web-o-code/README.md

 3.Using simple things how to make the ui look ideal.
 4. And ofcourse time management remains constant.

+HOW IT WORKS?
+Upon clicking the link below it takes you to the landing page where it has buttons linked to its e-commerce website and acts accordingly.

 HOW TO RUN THE WEBSITE: